laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-12/day-2/labs/star-wars-api-react-lab.md

 ## Intro

-In the lesson earlier you learned to consume a third-party API in React and invoke the call to that API using the `useEffect` hook.
+In previous lessons you learned to consume a third-party API in React and invoke the call to that API using the `useEffect` hook.

 <!-- 2.
 Created a "service" module to organize `fetch` calls within. -->